 • Activity Description

 High-Stakes Look-Alike Assessments: At Grades 3-8, the Activities include two tests - - one for practice - - followed by classroom analysis of errors made - - and the second test to determine mastery.
 The test items are constructed to look exactly like those items students will encounter on their High-Stakes Tests.
-For this standard, the matrix item is included, since high-stakes tests often include two texts or paragraphs on the same topic for students to compare.

 CUSTOMER: Thanks for considering this Activity as part of your approach to your state’s ELA standards.
 If you have any comments as to how it worked - - or didn’t! - - we’d welcome them!
 See the contact information to send us feedback. - - the EdFOCUS Team